Robert O. Bare: Korea and later service

-During the attack, he made frequent inspections of the front line tactical positions, coupled with his knowledge of military tactics and appreciation of enemy methods, he was able to advise courses of action which led to sound decisions that contributed substantially to the military successes of the division.
-Bare was in direct charge of directing, coordinating and supervising the construction and fortification of the extensive KANSAS line in the division sector and of making it into an impregnable position ready for occupancy on short notice.
-This involved many difficult and complex problems of tactics, coordination, construction and supply which his wide professional skill greatly assisted in solving.
-This required long, intense and strenuous effort on his part and he was daily subjected to the hazards of numerous uncharted mines and harassing enemy artillery fire.
-As a result of Brigadier General Bare's great personal effort, diligence and skill the division was the first in the Corps to which it was attached to complete its organization of the critical KANSAS line.
+During the attack, he made frequent inspections of the front line tactical positions, coupled with his knowledge of military tactics and enemy methods, he was able to advise courses of action which led to decisions that contributed to the military successes of the division.
+Bare was in direct charge of directing, coordinating and supervising the construction and fortification of the extensive KANSAS line in the division sector and of making it into a position ready for occupancy on short notice.
+This involved many problems of tactics, coordination, construction and supply which he assisted in solving.
+He was subjected to the hazards of numerous uncharted mines and enemy artillery fire.
+The division was the first in the Corps to which it was attached to complete its organization of the critical KANSAS line.

 Bare completed his tour of duty in April 1953 and was succeeded by Brigadier General Joseph C. Burger.
 For his service in Korea, Bare received Navy Distinguished Service Medal.

 Upon his arrival stateside, Bare was appointed director of Marine Corps Development Center at Quantico, Virginia.
 While in this capacity, he was promoted to the rank of major general in February 1954 and appointed director of Marine Corps Educational Center Quantico.
 He remained at Quantico until June 1955, when he was transferred appointed director of personnel at Headquarters Marine Corps by Commandant Lemuel C. Shepherd.

 Bare was ordered to Camp Pendleton in mid August 1956, when he was appointed commanding general of 1st Marine Division, a unit which he served with during most of his combat career.
 He retired from active service on July 1, 1957, after 33 years of commissioned service and was advanced to the rank of lieutenant general for having been specially commended in combat.

 Lieutenant General Robert O. Bare died on September 30, 1980, in Salinas, California, where he lived with his wife Elizabeth Tracy Lowes.
 They have together one daughter, Nancy Jane Bare Lawrence, wife of Capt R.T.
 Lawrence, USMC.